Middle Eastern and North African Studies

 A continuation of Elementary Arabic I, focuses on further developing students’ skills in speaking, listening, comprehending, writing, and reading Modern Standard Arabic.

 This course introduces students to contemporary Egyptian colloquial Arabic.
 The Egyptian dialect is the most widely spoken across the Arab world.
 Thus, it is a useful dialect not just in Egypt but in most Arabic speaking countries.
 There will be a particular emphasis on building up knowledge of spoken grammar and vocabulary as used by native speakers.
 Students develop interactive communicative skills through active participation in task-based conversations, listening comprehension and vocabulary-building activities.
 Resources may include authentic audio-visual materials, movie screenings, snippets of popular culture and excerpts of oral literary works.
 By simulating real-life situations through role-play among a number of crafted pedagogical strategies, students will develop proficiency in practicing conversational Egyptian Arabic.
 This course is intended for beginners though students at higher levels are welcome to join.
+This course originates in Arabic and is crosslisted with: Middle Eastern & North African.
 (Same as: MENA 1103)

 Examines the development and proliferation of the Arabic novel during the post-World War II period.
 Edward Said’s statement that narratives “become the method colonized people use to assert their own identity and the existence of their own history” is the point of departure.
 Illustrates how the discourses and ideologies of colonialism influence the modern Arabic novel.
 Focuses on themes of struggle, resistance, nationalism, migration, and gender equality.
 Novels studied may include Najīb Maḥfūẓ’s Midaq Alley, Ghassān Kanafānī’s Men in the Sun, Aṭ-Ṭayyib Ṣāliḥ’s Season of Migration to the North, ʻAbd al-Raḥmān Munīf’s Endings, Ḥanān Shaykh’s The Story of Zahra, Ahlem Mosteghanemi’s Memory in the Flesh, and Aḥmad Saʻdāwī’s Frankenstein in Baghdad.
 Taught in English.
+This course originates in Arabic and is crosslisted with: Middle Eastern & North African.
 (Same as: MENA 2356)

 A continuation of first-year Arabic, aiming to enhance proficiency in listening, speaking, reading, and writing through the study of more elaborate grammar structures and exposure to more sophisticated, authentic texts.